ereneedolan/Team-Profile-Generator/README.md

 ## Description

-I created this Team Profile Generator to gain practice with
+I created this Team Profile Generator to gain practice with building a Node.js command-line application.
+In the application information is gathered about employees on a software engineeringg team and an HTML webpage is built with the information on each employee.

 ## Table of Contents (Optional)